thenativeweb/node-eventstore/source/content.md

 store a new event and commit it to store

-    es.getEventStream(aggregateId, 0, function(err, stream) {
+    es.getEventStream(aggregateId, function(err, stream) {

         stream.addEvent(new event);
         stream.commit();

     });

-the committed event will be dispatched to the provided publisher
+the committed event will be dispatched to the provided publisher.

+you can even get an eventstream from a starting revision to an ending revision number:

+    es.getEventStream(aggregateId, 5 /*minRev*/, 10 /*maxRev*/, function(err, stream) {
+    });

 ### Work with snapshotting